 Next comes Abstract Expressionism, with more hedges and ambiguities.
 Having enough trouble deciding whether America "stole the idea of the avant-garde" or started over?
 Worried how Cubism, the myth of the American West, and assorted other demons collide in Jackson Pollock?
 Instead, judge whether Franz Kline was lying when he said that his huge calligraphy makes no reference to Asian art.
 Judge, too, when Mark Tobey's interest in Eastern religion counts as an excuse to include his peers—or when American religious practices, whatever their origins, remain specifically Asian.

 The fifth section uses the odd term Neo-Avant-Garde to link Zen, the Beats, Black Mountain, and goodness knows what else.
 It again has too much literary memorabilia.
 It also has Robert Rauschenberg, who could improvise a combine painting using a Japanese screen, but only because he could improvise using anything.
-It has a beautiful cross-hatch painting by Jasper Johns, with reference to Tantric Buddhism, but without the skulls in other versions.
+It has a beautiful cross-hatch painting by Jasper Johns, with reference to Tantric Buddhism, but without the skulls in other versions or the regrets.
 It has Instructions for Painting by Yoko Ono—first written in Japanese, but conceptual art all the same.
 It proves that John Cage created lovely visual art even apart from his scores, while Jack Kerouac did not.

 By this point, chronology erodes.
 In part, the show's themes have grown too dictatorial, although they do wonders to organize so huge a show.
 In part, too, postwar American art contains multitudes.
 Already the section on Abstract Expressionism includes Brice Marden from 1990, to preserve the theme of Marden's calligraphy.
 Conversely, it skips some obvious candidates for Asian-American art as perhaps too literal (and never reaches such intriguing cases as Cui Fei and Paul Glabicki).
 While David Smith has two works, Isamu Noguchi has only one.
 His ideal of a garden museum or SculptureCenter's pebbled garden by Maya Lin will have to await a trip to Queens.